Ask any parent with a California child support order this question: Are you happy with your current child support order?

 These are just a few examples of the most common grievances parents with a California child support order have when they first come to see a family law attorney.

 Each and every one of them are valid concerns, and examples of the problems created by the inclusion and focus on the percentage of parenting time element in the California child support equation.
+Many parents with equal parenting time are baffled that they may still be ordered to pay child support with 50/50 custody.

 Although the California Legislature does not state how the formula furthers its goal of safeguarding a child’s best interests, one may infer that California lawmakers believe the best interests of the child depend on the frequency of contact with each parent.
 On its face, the parenting time element in the support calculation seems to incentivize parents to spend time with their children, but there is no reason given to include it in every child support calculation.
 In reality, the formula seems to incentivize parents to focus on their purse strings rather than their children.